Lisa Madigan

 Lisa Murray Madigan (born July 30, 1966) is an American lawyer and politician.
-A member of the Democratic Party, she served as Attorney General of the U.S. state of Illinois from 2003 to 2019, being the first woman to hold that position.
+A member of the Democratic Party, she served as the 41st attorney general of Illinois from 2003 to 2019, being the first woman to hold that position.
 She is the adopted daughter of Michael Madigan, who served as Speaker of the Illinois House of Representatives from 1983 to 1995 and from 1997 to 2021.

 Madigan did not seek re-election as the state's attorney general in 2018, and was succeeded by State Senator Kwame Raoul.

 Education and early career

 Madigan attended the Latin School of Chicago for her secondary education.
 In 1988, she received her bachelor's degree from Georgetown University and later a Juris Doctor (J.D.) degree from Loyola University Chicago School of Law.

 Prior to becoming an attorney, Madigan worked as a teacher and community organizer, developing after-school programs to help keep kids involved in education and away from drugs and gangs.
 Madigan also volunteered as a high school teacher in South Africa during apartheid.
 Madigan later worked as a litigator for the Chicago law firm of Sachnoff & Weaver (now Reed Smith LLP).